Steve-Shao/TorchBSDE-Package/README.md

   - `test_scenario_name`: Test scenario ID
   - `timezone`: Logging timezone

+We focus on solving the HJB equation for control problems, where a reference policy is used to generate training data.
+We have made a note on how to tune the hyperparameters.
+Please refer to [`hyperparameter-tuning.pdf`](hyperparameter-tuning-note/hyperparameter-tuning.pdf).

 The code has been restructured to work either as an installable Python package or as a git submodule in other projects.
 Extensive comments and docstrings have been added to enhance readability and understanding of the implementation.

 ## Installation